DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 DCC-EX does DC as well
 ----------------------

-Along with DCC, |DCC-EX| can be used to control Direct Current (DC) locomotives using Pulse Width Modulation (PWM).
+As mentioned, along with DCC, |DCC-EX| can be used to control Direct Current (DC) locomotives using Pulse Width Modulation (PWM).
+This is actually an improvement over pure DC since the full voltage is always applied to the track.
+Rather than controling a voltage from zero to full to control speed, the average time the full voltage is applied controls the speed.
+This allows for better stops and starts and smoother operation at low speeds.

 More information on using DC PWM can be found :doc:`on the TrackManager page </trackmanager/index>`.